mnapthine/next14-stylable/src/content/componentDocs/Popup/Popup.md

 ---
 date: "2021-11-25"
-slug: button
+slug: popup
 thumbnail: /assets/getting-started.jpeg
-title: Button
+title: Popup
-description: Button is a foundational component that allows users to execute actions such as submitting forms, starting processes, or changing settings, translating user intentions into actions within an application. 🚀🎉
+description: A Popup can be used to display some content on top of another; used internally in components like MenuTrigger and DialogTrigger.
-category: Buttons
+category: Overlays
 ---

 ## Import

 ```
+import { Popup } from "@actionishope/shelley/Popup";
-import { Button, ButtonGroup } from "@actionishope/shelley/Button";
+import { Portal } from "@actionishope/shelley/Portal";
 ```

-- **Button**: The button supporting various visual states and icons.
+- **Popup**: The popup supporting various visual states and icons.
-- **ButtonGroup**: Used to group related buttons.
+- **Portal**: Used to inject content into a specificed node.

 ## Adobe hooks

-The Button component is built using the Adobe [useButton hook](https://react-spectrum.adobe.com/react-aria/useButton.html) which amoungst other things provides a [unified press event](https://react-spectrum.adobe.com/blog/building-a-button-part-1.html).
+The Popup component is built using the Adobe [`useOverlay`](https://react-spectrum.adobe.com/react-aria/useOverlay.html) and [`useOverlayPosition`](https://react-spectrum.adobe.com/react-aria/useOverlayPosition.html) hooks.

+- Doesn't provide `is-labelledby` or type/role of modal, this would be provided by useMenu, useDialog etc.
+- When rendering into a portal ensure the portal is wrapped by the main theme classes else it will appear unstyled.
+- When using `shouldCloseOnBlur` don't expect `isDismissable={false}` to work.

 ## Usage